jm3/todayilearned/content/learnings/debug-grids-with-firefox-grid-inspector.md

 ---
 title: Debug CSS grids with the Firefox Grid Inspector
+summary: Once again, Firefox kicks butt with its built-in developer tools that started it all.
 tags:  [CSS3, Grid, Debugging]
 goal:  Front-End Engineering
-date:  2019-05-26
+date:  2019-06-16
-summary: Once again, Firefox kicks butt with its built-in developer tools that started it all.

 ---